History events

 - Index of an eth2 validator that you want to see events for

-- Only show customized events
+- Show only customized events

 By default, all events will be processed in accounting, but you can ignore unwanted events, so they won't be processed.
 You can click on the three dots to display the options for the group of events, and click Ignore events in accounting